-A student whose term or cumulative grade point average falls below "C" (2.0) for a trimester will be placed on academic warning for the next trimester of enrollment.
-Appropriate counseling will be initiated.
+A student whose term or cumulative grade point average falls below "C" (2.0) for a term will be placed on academic warning the following term of enrollment.
+A registration hold will remain in effect until academic counseling initiated by their Academic Advisor is completed.

-2. Academic Probation
+2. Academic Probation Initial

-A student whose term grade point average is below 2.0 for any trimester while on academic warning will be placed on academic probation.
-Counseling will be provided to improve the quality of the student's work.
+A student whose term grade point average is below 2.0 for any term while enrolled on academic warning will be placed on initial academic probation.
+In order to support improvement in the quality of the student's work, a registration hold will remain in effect until academic intervention counseling scheduled by the student with the Registrar is completed.

-3. Academic Probation with Restriction
+3. Academic Probation Final